CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 ## The mixed-phase saturation criterion

-A cell has two saturation thresholds, over liquid and over ice, and the condensation and deposition processes draw on a single shared vapor reservoir. `EndStateSaturationAdjustment` limits the increment on the **more-supersaturated phase**, `max(S_ice, S_liq)`: it keeps the latent-heated end state at or above the saturation of whichever phase carries the larger supersaturation.
-Equivalently the vapor floor is the *lower* of the two saturation specific humidities, since the smaller `q_sat` is the larger supersaturation.
+A cell has two saturation thresholds, over liquid and over ice, and the condensation and deposition processes draw on a single shared vapor reservoir. `EndStateSaturationAdjustment` limits the increment on the more-supersaturated phase, `max(S_ice, S_liq)`: it keeps the latent-heated end state at or above the saturation of whichever phase carries the larger supersaturation.
+Equivalently the vapor floor is the lower of the two saturation specific humidities, since the smaller `q_sat` is the larger supersaturation.

 The two saturation curves cross at the freezing point (panel (c) below).
 Below freezing `q_sat_ice < q_sat_liq`, so